 Jae S. Lim received the S.B., S.M., E.E., and Sc.D. degrees in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology in 1974, 1975, 1978, and 1978, respectively.
 He joined the M.I.T. faculty in 1978 as an Assistant Professor.
 He is currently a Professor in the Department of Electrical Engineering and Computer Science and is the Director of the Advanced Telecommunications Research Program.

 His research interests include digital signal processing and its applications to image, video and speech processing.
-He has contributed more than one hundred articles to journals and conference proceedings.
+He has contributed a number of articles to journals and conference proceedings.
 He is a holder of more than 40 patents in the areas of advanced television systems and signal compression.
 His inventions have been used in numerous products including digital television receivers, cellular phones, satellite phones, and land mobile radios.

-He is the author of a textbook, Two-Dimensional Signal and Image Processing, published in 1990.
-He is the editor of a reprint book, Speech Enhancement, and a co-editor of a reference book, Advanced Topics in Signal Processing, published in 1983 and 1987 respectively.
+He is the author of a textbook, Two-Dimensional Signal and Image Processing.
+He is also the editor of a reprint book, Speech Enhancement, and a co-editor of a reference book, Advanced Topics in Signal Processing.

 In the 1980’s, he participated in various activities of the IEEE ASSP (Acoustics, Speech, and Signal Processing) Society.
 He served as a technical program co-chairman of 1983 MDSP Workshop and 1986 ICASSP, and the chairman of 1984 DSP Workshop.
 He also served as the chairman of the DSP Technical Committee and secretary-treasurer of the Administrative Committee of the IEEE ASSP Society.